 During your visit to our sanctuary, you can take an hour-long tour of the shelter with one of our tour guides, meeting the sanctuary animals along the way!
 After meeting our farm animal friends, visit our gift shop, which contains educational literature, cookbooks, apparel, and other souvenirs.

 Farm Sanctuary is open to visitors on Saturdays and Sundays.
-Guided tours are held at 11 a.m., 1 p.m., and 3 p.m., and the gift store will be open one hour before and one hour after each tour.
+Guided tours are held at 11 a.m., 1 p.m., and 3 p.m., and the gift store will be open from 10 a.m. – 5 p.m..
 These tours start promptly at the designated times.
 If you arrive late, we cannot guarantee a spot on the tour.
 Please plan to arrive approximately 15 minutes prior to your tour.
 To visit with the animals, you do need to join a guided tour.
 Reservations are not required.

 On very rare occasions, we have to close unexpectedly on tour days.
-Check the status of the tour you wish to attend before you begin traveling to the sanctuary.
+We highly recommend checking the status of the tour you wish to attend before you begin traveling to the sanctuary to ensure that we are open.
 To check the status, please call 661-269-5404 and press option 6.
 This information will be updated by 9:30 a.m. each tour-day morning reflecting the status of that date’s tours.

 Children 4-12: $5